In the words of the Landnámabók (The Book of Settlements): “Floki, the son of Vilgerd, was the name of a man, a great Viking.”

 In the latter part of the ninth century, when Floki undertook his voyage into the unknown, there was a lot to run from.
 At that time, the Vikings had began an endless war in Ireland and laid siege to Paris; they had invaded England as a great army, and had forced the mightiest kingdoms in Europe to cede them silver and land.
 A man who had lived through that, as our great Viking had, would have experienced much victory, but also much suffering.
 We also know that Floki’s daughter, Geirhild, had recently drowned in the Shetland Islands.
 So whatever Floki’s role in the tempestuous, violent events of his time had been, he had found no home there.
 He sailed away looking for what he had been unable to find anywhere else.

 The great question was: how to you find something that no one had ever found before - except by luck?
 Gardar’s Island was far away, and though the Vikings were consummate sailors, they had no real instruments by which to navigate.
 They used the sun by day and the stars by night; and they used visual cues (like water color) and followed the flight patterns of birds.
-They learned to use a sunstone (calcite crystal) to see where the sun was in cloudy, northern skies; along with shadow sticks and cleverly-designed discs (like the Uunartoq disc found in Greenland) to offer directional clues; but they had no compass, sextant, or anything else to offer certainty.
+They may have learned to use a sunstone to see where the sun was under the cloudy, northern skies (although - so far - no sunstone was ever found in any Viking burial); along with shadow sticks and cleverly-designed discs (like the Uunartoq disc found in Greenland) to offer directional clues; but they had no compass, sextant, or anything else to offer certainty.

 Uunartoq disc found in Greenland

 So Floki did something unusual.
 He brought three ravens with him.
-Ravens are Odin’s birds, and Odin is both the far-seeing god and a god known for wandering the earth.
-He is also the Allfather to the Vikings, and so we can perhaps see in Floki’s choice of birds an appeal for divine help.
+Ravens are Odin’s birds, and Odin is the far-seeing God known for wandering the earth.
 As the voyage went on, Floki released the birds, one by one.
 The first raven simply flew back to the Faroes.
 The second flew in the air and then returned to the ship.
-The third raven flew away, though, and Floki headed after it, for he knew that a raven cannot fly indefinitely without landing.
+The third raven flew away though, and Floki headed after it, for he knew that a raven cannot fly indefinitely without landing.

 Floki and his followers came ashore on a wide land of startling, austere beauty.
-It was not only a land of mountains and rivers, but of glaciers and many active volcanoes, a place that reminded them of the creation eddas, of when Odin forged the world out in place where fire and ice met.
+It was not only a land of mountains and rivers, but of glaciers and many active volcanoes, a place that reminded them of the creation eddas, of when Odin and his brothers Vili and Ve forged the world out in place where fire and ice met.

 When Hrafna-Floki returned to the land of men, he had little good to say of his ordeal in Iceland; but Herjolf, the same man that was stranded alone when their longship broke the mooring, was eager to spread the word of the land’s potential.
 This news could not have come at a better time.
 Up until then, Norway (like so much of Europe) had been a land of petty kings and jarls.
-That changed with a king by the name of Haraldr, the Fairhair managed to unify Norway under his rule (learn more about Haraldr Fairhair here).
+That changed with a king by the name of Haraldr, the Fairhair managed to unify Norway under his rule.

 The ascension of Haraldr left many of jarls of Norway worried and looking for a place to continue their lives (and their rule) in peace.
 Herjolf’s tales about Iceland gave them just that.
 This fierce, beautiful, empty place called Iceland seemed like a better option than the suddenly-ordered kingdoms of Scandinavia, the precarious Danelaw of England, or the sword-lands of Ireland.